pulp/pulp_installer/docs/clustering.md

 * Redis
 * Webserver

-The installer cannot provide high available for database or redis.
+The installer cannot provide high availability for database or redis.
 It cannot provide high availabiltiy for the webserver either, that would rely on a highly available load balancer.

 The webserver does however make the API and Content be highly available by performing highly-available load-balancing to them.

+This also relies on shared storage (such as NFS) being hosted at the following address:
+* `example-nfs-server:/var/lib/pulp`

+Adjust the 3 pre_tasks `Mount /var/lib/pulp` as needed for your shared storage.

 This deployment can be scaled up by adding more Pulp API, Pulp Content or Pulp Worker servers.

+Scaling up is performed by:
-This is performed by re-running the installer with additional hosts (such as `example-pulp-content-server3`)
+* Adjusting `- hosts:` to include the new servers (such as `example-pulp-content-server3`)
+* Adjusting `pulp_webserver_api_hosts` and `pulp_webserver_content_hosts` to include the new API or content servers
+* Re-running the installer

 ```
 ---